mirage/ocaml-solo5/README.md

 - Header files for nolibc and openlibm.

-In `PREFIX/lib/pkgconfig`:

-- `ocaml-freestanding.pc`: package definition to link the ocaml runtime.

 In `PREFIX/lib/findlib.conf.d`:

 - `freestanding.conf`: ocamlfind definition of the cross-compilation switch.

 ### Usage

 The installed compiler is able to build solo5 executables.
 The solo5 bindings (xen, hvt, spt, ...) is chosen at link time, using the solo5-specific `-z solo5-abi=XXX` compiler/linker option.
 Linking an executable with no bindings results in a _dummy_ executable.

 To build with the freestanding compiler toolchain, it has to be selected using ocamlfind or dune:
 - ocamlfind: `ocamlfind -toolchain freestanding ...`
 - dune: `dune build -x freestanding`, or add the toolchain in a build context in the dune workspace file.

 #### Example

 The `example` describes the minimal structure needed to build an ocaml-freestanding executable with dune, linked with the hvt bindings.
 It requires an application manifest and a startup file to initialize the libc.

 Build: `dune build -x freestanding`
 Run: `solo5-hvt _build/default.freestanding/main.exe`

-### Usage - the old way (< 0.7.0):

-Downstream packages should use the following flags and tools when building and linking C code:
-- CFLAGS: `pkg-config --cflags ocaml-freestanding`
-- CC: `pkg-config --var=ld ocaml-freestanding`
-- LIBS: `pkg-config --libs ocaml-freestanding`
-- LD: `pkg-config --var=cc ocaml-freestanding`

 ## Supported compiler versions

-Tested against OCaml 4.10.0 through 4.13.0.
+Tested against OCaml 4.12.1 through 4.13.0.
 Other versions may require changing `configure.sh`.

 ## Porting to a different (uni)kernel base layer